Modern Languages and Literatures

 Students wishing to take a minor in a modern language must complete between 18 and 24 units of lower- and/or upper-division courses – the requirements for which vary with each language program.
 For specifics, please check the language program’s bulletin description or consult with an individual language program adviser.

-Upper-division courses in the foreign language programs are, in general, conducted in the language under study.
+Upper-division courses in the modern language programs are, in general, conducted in the language under study.

 Master of Arts

 The department offers the Master of Arts in Chinese, French, German, Italian, Japanese, and Spanish.
 The various master's programs provide advanced instruction in culture, language, and literature.
 A limited number of graduate teaching associate positions are available for students engaged in graduate study in the programs.
 The M.A. programs are designed to prepare students for a variety of careers.
-M.A. graduates often become teachers in private or public secondary schools, in community colleges, or after completing doctoral studies, in universities.
+M.A. graduates often become teachers in private or public secondary schools, in community colleges, or in universities after completing doctoral studies.

 Admission to Programs